SanthohsJackson/payment-rest-service/README.md

 Repository for payment providers

-Currenlty has credit card API's for create and get all credit cards
+Currently has credit card API's for create and get all credit cards

 ## Getting Started